 Bird communities are highly mobile and exhibit patterns of activity related to tidal water movements and many other factors.
 Different bird species exploit different parts of a marine area and different prey species.
 Changes in the habitat may therefore affect them differently.
-The important bird populations at this site require a functional estuary which is capable of supporting intertidal habitat for feeding and roosting.
+The important bird populations of this site require these habitats for feeding and roosting.
 The most important factors related to this are:

-- current extent and distribution of suitable feeding and roosting habitat (e.g. saltmarsh, mudflats); - sufficient prey availability (e.g. small fish, crustaceans and worms); - minimal levels of disturbance; - water quality necessary to maintain intertidal plant and animal communities and minimise the risk of secondary contamination of birds through contaminated prey items; and - water quantity and salinity gradients necessary to maintain saltmarsh conditions suitable for bird feeding and roosting.
+- Extent and distribution of suitable feeding and roosting habitat (e.g. saltmarsh, mudflats); - Sufficient prey availability (e.g. small fish, crustaceans and worms); - Minimal levels of disturbance consistent with maintaining conditions for birds feeding and roosting; - Absence of obstructions to viewlines; - Vegetation characteristics.